curipha/userscripts/README.md

 Various userscripts to enhance browsing experience.

-These userscripts works fine on:
+These userscripts work fine on:

 - Greasemonkey with Firefox
 - Tampermonkey with Google Chrome